HengbinFang/Simplest-AI-Algorithm-Known-To-Man/README.md

 Simple perceptron algorithm.

 The algorithm is:
-If x,y point prediction is wrong.
-Move the line closer to the point.
+If the prediction on the x,y point is wrong.
+Move the line closer to it.
 Repeat 25 times.